kid-cavaquinho/learning-design-patterns/README.md

-# Creational-Design-Patterns
+# Design-Patterns

-C# code representations of software development creational design patterns
+C# code representations of software development design patterns

 ### What can I find?

+##Creational

 - [x] Singleton (With lazy loading and no locks, assuring thread safety)
 - [x] Builder